 Login identifiers are necessary to create valid sessions connected with an account identifier.

-Logins are the user's technique of providing access to his privileged data on the service.
-Normally, these are represented by unique and validated name/password pairs.
+Logins are the user's technique of providing access to his privileged data on the app.
+Normally, these are represented by unique and validated username/password pairs.
 Take note that the service could adopt identifiers from other providers (commonly known as "social login", typically with Facebook, Google, Twitter, etc).

-For instance, lots of services accept email addresses as login identifiers, normally after making sure that the user is in control of that address.
-Progressively, more sophisticated capability-based identities are accepted, such as OpenID and Facebook Connect, which gives login credentials without constantly asking for a name and password.
+For instance, lots of services accept email addresses as login identifiers, normally after making sure that the user is in control of that address (verifying the account).
+Progressively, more sophisticated capability-based identities are accepted to avoid constantly asking for a username and password.

 By separating the login identifier from the account identifier, it's simpler to allow the user to personalize his login as the situation changes.
 Since the account identifier needs never change, data migration issues are mitigated.